spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ---
-title: "Deploy a Cluster with Palette"
+title: "Deploy a Cluster"
-metaTitle: "Deploy a Cluster with Palette"
+metaTitle: "Deploy a Cluster"
 metaDescription: "Learn how to deploy an application to a Kubernetes cluster with Palette.
 Experience a streamlined approach to creating and managing multiple Kubernetes clusters, on different public cloud providers, through Palette's optimized process."
 icon: ""
 category: ["tutorial"]